1Shmid/TikTakToeFX/README.md

 ## Features

-- **Play against the computer:** Challenge the computer in Tic-Tac-Toe with improved gameRecorder logic.
+- **Play against the computer:** Challenge the computer in Tic-Tac-Toe with improved game logic.
 - **Three difficulty levels:** Choose from easy, difficult, or impossible difficulty levels.
 - **Simplified Codebase:** The codebase is now more modular and organized, making it easier to